JCinnamon/image-colour-analyzer/README.md

 - **Palette** — the image's dominant-colour strip, sized by pixel share.
 - **Cluster-region image** — the image recoloured to its k dominant clusters.
 - **Grid image** — the N×N spatial grid rendered as mean-colour cells (with Spatial structure on).
+- **Grid heatmap** — the same grid coloured by the selected channel (L\*, C\*ab, saturation, a\* or b\*) with a colour-scale legend and the cell's Moran's I in the title.
 - **Row/column profile** — the mean-colour gradient along each axis (with Spatial structure on).
-- **H/S/V histogram** — hue, saturation or value distribution, chosen with the channel toggle.
+- **H/S/V histogram** — hue, saturation or value distribution with gradient-filled bars, matching the dataset histogram, chosen with the channel toggle.

+All views carry axis scales and tick marks where relevant, and download as PNG at 4× the on-screen resolution.

 ---